pranjalbarot/patient-lookup/README.md

 provides documentation and testing for the REST API.

-1.Enter username and password
+1.Enter username and password based on role

 2.Generate token

-3.Authorize admin or user
+3.Authorize any role (admin or user)

 4.Then you can test GET, PUT, POST, DELETE